quixey/webdev-exercise/README.md

 and then visiting `http://localhost:8000` in your browser.

-This tool is built to be used by internal testers who work on "projects" set up by engineers.
+This tool is built to keep track of "projects" &ndash; experiments done by search engineers trying to improve search relevance.
 It shows a list of all the current projects, and has a little UI for adding new projects to the list.
 Each project has an ID, a name, a type (there are only a few different project types), and an activity date.
 (Realistically, it might load this information from a database, but for the purposes of this exercise the 'database' is just an array in `projects.js`.)

 The problem
 -----------